videolan/libvlcsharp/README.md

 ## Getting started

 Feel free to check out the simple sample projects for [iOS](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.iOS.Sample) and [Android](https://github.com/videolan/libvlcsharp/tree/master/Samples/LibVLCSharp.Android.Sample) to get started.

 Basically, you need to instantiate a `VideoView` and add it to your View.
-It handles the required `libvlc` initialization for you on each platform, and offers a `MediaPlayer` .NET object on which you can call `Play`, `Pause`, set a new media or listen for `libvlc` events.
+You may need to call `Core.Initialize()` to load the `libvlc` native libraries, depending on your host platform.
+The `VideoView` offers a `MediaPlayer` object with data-binding support.
+The `MediaPlayer` allows you to control playback with APIs such as `Play`, `Pause`, set a new media or listen for `libvlc` events.

 For usage of the API, you should check out the `libvlc` [C API documentation](https://www.videolan.org/developers/vlc/doc/doxygen/html/group__libvlc.html) which this wrapper follows closely.